PlayXDead/nix-flake-flutter-android-dev-env/README.md

 Verify the NDK version: Check that the ndkVersion variable in flake.nix matches the available versions in your Nixpkgs channel.
 Check the architecture: Ensure that the system = "x86_64-linux" line is correct for your system architecture.
 Force Environment Rebuld: remove ".flutter_env_ready" and the .android folder.
 After performing nix develop, the environment should be re-established.

+# Planned Future Improvements

+* swap out my custom wrapper for the emulator with nixGL for better compatibility with certain Wayland compositors such as Niri & Hyprland.
+This Should also improve compatibility with non nixos systems.
+I should be working on this within weeks from this commit.

 # License